 Resist the Urge to Finish Sentences

 When you’re speaking to someone with slurred speech or who seems to find it challenging to regulate their breath, you might think that you’re being helpful by finishing their sentences.
 However, this can make them feel more isolated.
 It’s important to remember that they are doing their best to communicate to you as clearly as possible.
 It can be frustrating for someone with dysarthria to be cut off and stopped from expressing what they want to say, so above all, be patient and give them space to communicate.

 Can You Get Compensation if Your Speech Is Slurred Due to a Head Injury?

 If you or someone you love has sustained a traumatic brain injury or any other injury that has led to dysarthria or a language disability, you may be entitled to make a compensation claim.
 Being diagnosed with dysarthria after a head injury can be devastating and significantly alter the rest of your life.
 On top of medical bills for tests, scans, and ongoing speech therapy — which can be incredibly costly — you may also lose confidence and be unable to work.

 Our Texas personal injury firm’s experienced head injury lawyers fight hard to protect your rights and interests after a personal injury accident.
 We believe in providing our clients with a strong voice to make their cases heard and fight for justice against those who have caused them harm.

 We can help you recover the costs associated with treatment and long-term disability management, as well as seek compensation for the unquantifiable physical pain, emotional suffering, and overall diminished quality of life that a brain injury causes.

 With Patino Law Firm, you will never pay a fee until we win.
-You can speak to a personal injury attorney to discuss your case in confidence by filling in our contact form or calling 855-LAW-NINJA.
+You can speak to a personal injury attorney to discuss your case of dysarthria in confidence by filling in our contact form or calling 855-LAW-NINJA.